GSA/data.gov/README.md

 **delete stack:**
 `ansible-playbook delete_catalog_stack.yml "vpc_name=datagov"`

 # Provision apps
+cd /catalog-deploy/ansible and us -i "inventory/../hosts" flag to run playbooks w/ `ansible-playbook --help` or as` ansible all -a "cmd"` to run a one-off command on all hosts (only suggested for `-m ping` for query/stats/services all installation and configuration is done using playbooks)

 ## Wordpress:

 **provision vm & deploy app:** `ansible-playbook datagov-web.yml -i {{ inventory }} --tags="provision"`